Don't just hope for a cure — help us find one.

 Scientists have learned that people sometimes feel better, and even have improved results on medical tests, when they believe a treatment is helping them.
 Doctors may also convince themselves a treatment is working because they care about their patients.

 There are two main strategies to reduce the likelihood that hopes and beliefs will affect the outcome of clinical trials:

 - Trials are placebo-controlled.
 Study participants are randomly chosen to receive the experimental treatment and some receive a placebo, an inactive pill, liquid or powder that has no treatment value.
 Experimental treatments are often compared to placebos to assess effectiveness.

 - Trials are “double-blinded.”
 Participants and study staff are unaware of who receives the drug and who gets the placebo.

 When a standard of care — a typical treatment plan for a condition — is available, it

 is often used instead of a placebo.
 In such cases, the experimental treatment and the

 Although participants and study staff don’t know who’s getting the treatment and

 who’s getting the placebo, most trials have a separate, independent Data Safety and

-Monitoring Committee that has access to this information.
-Committee members
+Monitoring Board that has access to this information.
+Board members

 regularly analyze data and step in if they notice any worrisome patterns of serious